ghostqriver/Mobot_funcs/index.rst

     Given the path of json_file and images' path, random show 5 images with its annotations in the coco json file.
 If given a image_name, then only show that image.

     parameters:
-        json_file: the path of the json
+        json_file: the path of the json.

-        image_path: the path contain the images in the json
+        image_path: the path contain the images in the json.

-        image_name: a certain file name, if given will only show this image
+        image_name: a certain file name, if given will only show this image.